DataDog/documentation/content/en/api_catalog/add_entries.md

 ## Overview

-API Catalog uses APM instrumentation for distributed tracing to automatically discover endpoints your Datadog organization.
+API Catalog uses APM instrumentation for distributed tracing to automatically discover endpoints in your Datadog organization.
 For instrumented services with supported libraries, endpoints are automatically populated into API Catalog.

 Register automatically detected endpoints, or upload an OpenAPI file to benefit from the full value of API Catalog.

 ## Register automatically detected endpoints

-Register automatically detected endpoints to groups of APIs to track their usage, set ownership, and set monitoring policies from a centralized location.
+Group automatically detected endpoints into APIs to track their usage, set ownership, and set monitoring policies from a centralized location.

 To register endpoints: